Dhanushreddy09/Dhanushreddy09/README.md

 -->

 - 🔭 I’m currently working on Web Development
-- 🌱 I’m currently learning PHP
+- 🌱 I’m currently learning go
 - 👯 I’m looking to collaborate on working with Open Source
-- 🤔 I’m looking for help with Containerization
+- 🤔 I’m looking for help with React Js
 - 💬 Ask me about Javascript
 - 📫 How to reach me: https://twitter.com/Dhanushreddy09
-- 😄 Pronouns: He/Him
+- 😄 Pronouns: He/Him/His